Boundaries & Consent in Tantra and Bodywork

 Creating the Conditions for Deep Healing

-When consent in tantra is truly respected, something extraordinary happens.
+When consent is truly respected, something extraordinary happens.
 The client begins to feel safe — not just in the session, but within their own body and experience.
 They begin to trust their inner voice, their boundaries, their ability to know what a yes and no feel like, and express them.
 They reconnect with the wisdom of their own sensuality and emotional truth.

 The practitioner, too, benefits from this deep respect.
 Their integrity is affirmed, their purpose is aligned, and their work becomes a sacred offering rather than a transaction.
 Together, the practitioner and client co-create a healing space rooted in mutual trust, respect, and conscious presence.

-Final Thoughts on Consent in Tantra
+Final Thoughts on Consent in Tantric Healing and Somatic Sex Therapy

 Interested in a Session?